The universities and colleges directly participating in TOME incorporate three components into their digital monograph publishing programs:

 - Commit to participating in this initiative for five years.

 The following institutions, listed here with their representatives to this initiative, have committed to participate:

 - Cornell University, Gerald Beasley, Carl A. Kroch University Librarian

 - Duke University, Deborah Jakubs, Rita DiGiallonardo Holloway University Librarian

 - Emory University, Michael Elliott, Interim Dean, Emory College of Arts and Sciences, Asa Griggs Candler Professor of English

 - Indiana University Bloomington, Carolyn Walters, Ruth Lilly Dean of University Libraries

 - Michigan State University, Christopher P. Long, Dean of the College of Arts and Letters

-- New York University, Carol Mandel, Dean of the Division of Libraries
+- New York University, Austin Booth, Dean of the Division of Libraries

 - The Ohio State University, Damon E. Jaggars, Vice Provost and Director of University Libraries